HPSI-DataSci/HPSI-Classification/README.md

 This guide will walk you through the steps to set up the virtual environment for the course.

+The first step is to clone the repo either by clicking the green button in the top-right corner labeled `Clone or download` and selecting the `Download ZIP` option or by running `git clone https://github.com/HPSI-DataSci/HPSI-Classification.git` in your terminal.
+If you chose to download a ZIP file, then be sure to extract the contents by unzipping it.
+Next, move the directory for the repository to your desktop.

+*****To get Started******

 ### Windows Instructions

-Open up a terminal (Command Prompt/Anaconda Prompt/Git Bash/Powershell/etc.) in the same directory as the course materials.
+Open up a terminal (Command Prompt/Anaconda Prompt/Git Bash/Powershell/etc.).
+Navigate to the directory for the repository:
+`
+cd C:\Users\User\Desktop\HPSI-Classification-Master
+`
+Note that you may have saved the directory with a different name, so you may have to change the last name in the path.
 Then, run the following command in your terminal to create the virtual environment:
 ```commandline
 conda env create -f lmi_env.yml
 ```